CamilleChallier/Contrastive-Masked-UNet/README.md

 **BACKGROUND.** Medical image segmentation is a fundamental process for converting raw biomedical images into structured, interpretable data, which plays a pivotal role in clinical applications.
 It helps reduce diagnostic errors, relieve the radiologist's workload, and accelerate diagnosis.
 This study focuses on the segmentation of coronary arteries in X-ray angiography images for disease detection, a complex task hindered by several factors.
 Accurate segmentation is complicated by the intricate geometry of coronary vessels, low signal-to-noise ratios, and overlapping structures such as catheters, the spine, and ribs.
 Furthermore, training deep learning models for these tasks typically requires large and meticulously annotated data sets, a resource often scarce in the medical imaging domain due to the complexity of annotation, restricted access to data, and the rarity of certain conditions.

 **AIM.** To address this, we introduce CM-UNet, which leverages self-supervised pretraining on unannotated datasets and transfer learning on limited annotated data, enabling accurate disease detection while minimizing the reliance on extensive manual annotations.
+The paper can be found here: https://arxiv.org/abs/2507.17779

 ![Alt text](figures/CMUNet_architecture.png)